carina-studio/PixelViewer/docs/index.md

 Reference: [How can I edit/create new launcher items in Unity by hand?
 ](https://askubuntu.com/questions/13758/how-can-i-edit-create-new-launcher-items-in-unity-by-hand)

 Currently PixelViewer lacks of ability to detect screen DPI on Linux, so you may find that UI displays too small on Hi-DPI screen.
 In this case you can open ```Application Options``` of PixelViewer, find ```User interface scale factor``` and change the scale factor to proper value.
-You need to restart PixelViewer manually to apply modified scale factor.
 If you found that scale factor doesn't work on your Linux PC, please install ```xrandr``` tool then check again.

 ## 📦Upgrade